marph91/jimmy/readme.md

 Tool to import your notes to Joplin.

-:exclamation: Should only be used if the built-in import of Joplin isn't available for your note format.

 For detailed information, take a look at the [Documentation](https://marph91.github.io/jimmy/).

 If this app is useful for you, feel free to star it on [github](https://github.com/marph91/jimmy).